snmateen/Behavioral-Cloning/writeup.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to come back to center to road if drifts off and get off the road.
+These images show what a recovery looks like starting from left side of the road to the center :

 ![alt text][image3]
 ![alt text][image4]